MicrosoftDocs/well-architected/well-architected/iot/iot-performance.md

 The connection between a device and the cloud needs to be secure, reliable and scalable to handle the targeted number of devices and messages.

 - Use an open stateful connection from a device to the cloud gateway (for example using MQTT or AMQP).
 IoT Hub is optimized for managing millions of open stateful connections (using MQTT, AMQP or WebSocket protocols).
-By keeping open connections to the devices, the overhead of security handshakes, authentication and authorization is minimized, which will improve performance and reduce the required bandwidth considerably.
+If you keep open connections to the devices, the overhead of security handshakes, authentication and authorization is minimized, which will improve performance and reduce the required bandwidth considerably.

 - Consider using a protocol to connect to the cloud gateway (AMQP) that supports multiplexing of multiple channels on a single connection to minimize the number of open connections required by the cloud gateway.
 By using multiplexing, a transparent gateway can connect multiple leaf devices using their own channel over a single connection.